 Rosé wine in Australia

-In Australia, rosé wine was once sniffed at for its sickly sweet, candy-coloured characteristics.
-Today, Australian winemakers are producing pale, delicate, thoughtful styles using a range of varieties.
-Rosé is now a wine to take seriously, and classy examples are found around the country.
+In Australia, rosé wine was once sniffed at for its sickly sweet, candy coloured characteristics.
+Today, Australian winemakers are producing exciting styles using a range of varieties.
 This rise in quality is reflected by high ratings, with a growing number of producers achieving 95-plus points for their pink wines, proving it can be more than just a fun quaffer.

 International rosé regions